-The LGPS pension scheme is reviewed by qualified actuaries on behalf of the academy.
-There is currently a deficit on this scheme as disclosed in note 25.
 The Trustees of the LGPS pension scheme arrange for appropriate contribution rates to be paid by the members and the employer to ensure that the pension scheme is properly funded over time.

 Fundraising

 The MAT undertakes limited fundraising activities at each school.
 These are currently limited to school events, collections and non-uniform days for students.
 The MAT manages and monitors the fundraising internally and does not use professional fundraisers or involve any commercial participators.
 All fundraising conforms to recognised standards and there have been no complaints about fundraising activity during the year.